pascalopitz/unoffical-sonos-controller-for-linux/README.md

 	npm run-script compile

-Third, add the app in the extensions tab of chrome.
-You will need to check the developer mode checkbox Now you should be able to run the app, and inspect console messages coming through via the background.js inspector.
+Third, add the app in the extensions tab of chrome, via "Load unpacked extension".
+Select the prject folder.
+You will need to check the developer mode checkbox in order to be able to do that.
+Now you should be able to run the app, and inspect console messages coming through via the background.js inspector.